Answer These 4 Questions Before Buying a Water Truck

 Generally, water trucks are built with three different types of chassis:

-- Standard truck chassis for hauling water on paved roads only
+- Standard truck chassis (for hauling water on paved roads only)

-At TPL we build water trucks with durable steel chassis and both on- and off-road capabilities.
+At TPL, we build water trucks with durable steel chassis and both on-and off-road capabilities.
 Our trucks are built to take a beating on all sorts of tough terrain.

-Tank Capacity: How Much H2O Do I Need?
+How Much H2O Do I Really Need?

 Ultimately, there is no one-size-fits-all answer to this question, so it’s worth thinking through and discussing with our savvy sales team.

-New Water Truck Benefits
+New Water Truck Benefits:

 For larger corporate organizations, businesses looking to reduce their taxable income with vehicle depreciation, those “scaling up” with a heavy workload on the horizon, and anyone who would sell this truck in the foreseeable future, we suggest you buy a brand new water truck.